sara-sabr/ITStrategy/_pages/en/strategies-actions.md

 #### Cultural

 - **IT teams must use at least 10% of their time to learn/try new technologies, attend events/conferences, and stay up to date on trends and technologies related to their work**
-  - *Make it a requirement in performance agreements of managers and team leads, or mandatory for all IT teams*
+  - *Make it a requirement in performance agreements of directors, managers and team leads*
+  - *Track using existing CATS code for learning (300)*
-  - *Communications about the updated rules around learning and regular updates on upcoming learning opportunities*
+  - *Communications about the updated direction around learning and regular updates on upcoming learning opportunities*
-  - *Organize biweekly "Tech Talks" to share knowledge within IITB (maybe this is IITB Showcase)*
+  - *Leverage IITB showcase and Dev CoP to share knowledge within IITB and show progress*
+  - *Create champions for topics (Agile, Git, Development, CI/CD, EA, Testing, Security, ..)*
   - *Create crowdsourced list of learning resources in GCpedia (link on Intranet)*
   - *Create digital channel for sharing (e.g. Slack)*
   - *Encourage Bi-Daily Team Standups to share learning out loud*
+- **Create a safe environment for experimentation/failure**
+  - *Setup regular communications about failures and lessons learned - link back to learning opportunities*
+  - *Offer cloud and desktop sandboxes for experimentation*
+  - *Hold blameless postmortems*
+  - *Organize lunch between the DM and a team/project that recently "failed"*
+- **IT teams must have access to resources enabling learning and automation of testing, deployments and other manual processes**
+  - *Offer cloud and desktop sandboxes for experimentation*
+  - *Temporary hiring of talent with programming skills (e.g. Co-op students, Casuals, [Talent Cloud](https://talent.canada.ca))*
+  - *Reorganize IT teams, starting with staff that are looking for a new challenge*
 - **IT teams and other groups must have access to modern tooling, such as SaaS (Internet), mobile and desktop tools**
   - *[Unblock access to specific SaaS for IITB employees](web-services-access.html)*
   - *Review the criteria and value add for technology bricks for SaaS*
   - *Invest in bandwidth, DLP and document classification tool to enable more open access to Internet*
-  - *Communications that employees can use SaaS on ESDC network for unclassified information only*
+  - *Communications that employees can use SaaS on ESDC network for unclassified information*
   - *Add all approved software to Application Catalogue (e.g. paying ones)*
   - *Automate parts of the software assessment and approval process*
   - *Share software certifications with other departments*
-- **IT teams must have access to resources enabling learning and automation of testing, deployments and other manual processes**
-  - *Temporary hiring of talent with programming skills (e.g. Co-op students, Casuals, [Talent Cloud](https://talent.canada.ca))*
-  - *Reorganize IT teams, starting with staff that are looking for a new challenge*

 - **[Hiring favours candidates who demonstrate adaptability, curiosity, and strong ethics](enable-learning.html)**
   - *Work with HR to adapt hiring processes (e.g. interview questions)*

-- **Create a safe environment for experimentation/failure and hold blameless postmortems**
-  - *Organize lunch between a team/project that recently failed and the DM*
-  - *Setup regular communications about failures and lessons learned*
-  - *Offer cloud sandboxes for experimentation*
+Notes:

 - Build multidisciplinary teams capable of delivering services from start to end of life
 - Encourages collaboration and fosters a culture of flexibility, mobility and well-being

 #### Process

 - **IT teams must use 10% of their time for improving existing processes and automation of testing, deployments and other manual processes**
-  - *Make it a requirement in performance agreements of managers and team leads, or mandatory for all IT teams*
+  - *Make it a requirement in performance agreements of managers and team leads*
+  - *Directors, management and teams must show quarterly progress related to automation and continuous improvements*
+  - *Track using CATS code (need code)*
   - *Communications about the updated rules around continuous improvements and automation*
+  - *Organize regular hackathons to improve and automate existing processes*
   - *Add automation tools to Application Catalogue*
   - *Create centralized repository of scripts on GCcode*
+  - *Add automation focus to [Grassroots Innovation Practice](http://dialogue/grp/IP/SitePages/Grassroots%20Innovation%20Practice.aspx) initiative*
   - *Assess RPA tools (Robotic Process Automation)*
-  - *Add automation focus to [Grassroots Innovation Practice](http://dialogue/grp/IP/SitePages/Grassroots%20Innovation%20Practice.aspx) initiative*
-  - *Organize hackathons to automate existing processes*
   - *Consult front line workers to determine quick wins*
 - **IT teams must work using Agile methodologies, iterate and continually improve solutions, services and processes**
   - *Organize training on Agile for managers and team leads*
   - *Highlight the work of existing Agile teams*
-  - *Train Champions of Agile for coaching*
+  - *Break down work items, work in iterations (sprints), hold regular retrospectives*
+  - *Reduce lead time for changes and delivery of services*
+  - *Automate*
-- **Break down work into small tasks and make ongoing work and backlog visible**
+- **Make ongoing work and backlog visible**
+  - *Make Sharepoint site open by default*
-  - *Promote the use of GitHub as working environment (tasks/planning, documents)*
+  - *Promote the use of GitHub, Gitlab or GCcode as working environments (Projects, tasks, documents, code, continuous integration, ..)*

+Notes:

 - Promote smaller investments over large ones, and monitor them based on business outcomes, not project plans
 - Move and support product management
 - Where possible, remove the need for manual/committee approval